United States Army Dental Command: Structure

 The DENCOM headquarters are located at Fort Sam Houston, Texas—also the location of MEDCOM's headquarters.
 DENCOM is divided into regional dental commands and the Army Dental Laboratory that oversee day-to-day operations in military treatment facilities, exercising command and control over the medical treatment facilities in their regions.
 Generally, these RDC's geographically overlap with their corresponding regional medical commands.
 There are five regional commands: Europe Regional Dental Command, Northern Regional Dental Command, Pacific Regional Dental Command, Southern Regional Dental Command, and Western Regional Dental Command.

 History

-While U.S. Army dentistry dates back to 1872, the creation of DENCOM is relatively recent.
+While U.S. Army dentistry dates back to 1872 and the first dental corps was established in World War I by Douglas Eads Foster. the creation of DENCOM is relatively recent.
 Provisionally activated on November 1, 1993, it established Army dental service delivery under a dental command with worldwide authority over all TDA dental units.
 Subordinate to the DENCOM were eight dental service support areas (DSSA).
 These DSSAs were later reorganized into what are now known as regional dental commands.